 Table of Contents:

-- How to Choose a Pet Carrier for an Older Dog
+- Searching for the Best Pet Carrier for an Older Dog

 In this guide, we’ll cover several of the best carrier options for your elderly dog.
 These are also good choices for dogs who may not be able to walk long distances or have certain medical conditions.